maxcal/pagescript/README.md

 Replace your the body tag in your `app/views/layouts/application.html.erb` with `<%= body_tag %>`.
 This adds *data* attributes that we can hook onto.

+You can optionally pass the `params_as_metadata: true` option to attach the url parameters to the body element.
+See [The pagescript event]

 ```javascript
 //= pagescript
 Pagescript.on('users', function(){